UVCI-Blockchain-Project-Management/assignments/lesson-1/README.md

 - [ ] Find out transaction hash of token request. you can find it here https://block-explorer.oysternet.cosmwasm.com/transactions.
 Use the search bar :)
 - [ ] Post your address and faucet request transaction hash back to us.

+## Grading

+Fill your address to [index.ts/ADDRESS](index.ts) variable.
+Test script will check the validity of the address.